Sayanth789/My_ML_Projects/README.md

 # My AI & Machine Learning Projects 💻 🤖

 This repository contains a collection of AI, machine learning, and deep learning projects implemented in Python.
-It includes Jupyter notebooks, experiments, and exercises covering data analysis, model building, and visualization..
+It includes Jupyter notebooks, experiments, and exercises covering data analysis, model building, and visualization as well as some notes..

 ## Contents